 ADR through mediation involves the services of a third-party mediator.
 Mediators assisting in family law disputes are often social workers, psychologists, or lawyers.
 The mediator helps the separating parties speak to and negotiate with one another.
 The mediator must be chosen and agreed to by both parties, which ensures he/she is fair and impartial.
 The mediator can offer suggestions on ways to solve any outstanding conflicts to help the parties come to a resolution.
 The mediator cannot offer legal advice (even if they are a lawyer).
-If either of the parties are unhappy with the mediation at any stage, the mediation can stop.
+If either of the parties is unhappy with the mediation at any stage, the mediation can stop.
 If they are unhappy with the proposals that the mediator is putting forward, the mediation can also end.
 Likewise, if an agreement cannot be reached, the mediation will end.
-If settlement is not reached through mediation, the parties can attempt a different form of alternative dispute resolution, or the matter can proceed to court.
+If a settlement is not reached through mediation, the parties can attempt a different form of alternative dispute resolution, or the matter can proceed to court.

 If you wish to engage in a mediation with your former spouse, it is advisable to consult with a knowledgeable family lawyer first.
 Each party must speak to their own lawyer and obtain independent legal advice.
 Consulting with a family lawyer can help you understand your legal rights and anticipate what to expect in a mediation.
 A family lawyer will accompany you to the mediation and help with the mediated negotiations.